 There are a few different methods to thermoform your prints.
-The two main methods are a hot water bath or a heat gun.
+The two primary methods are a hot water bath or a heat gun.
 I prefer the hot water bath.
 I feel it is an excellent way to get the entire part to a stable temperature without the risk of melting it.
 This method also typically requires nothing extra to be purchased.

 The Heat Gun Method

-The heat gun thermoform method requires finding a safe space to heat your 3D printed part without the fear of burning your dwelling to the ground.
+The heat gun Thermoform method requires finding a safe space to heat your 3D printed part without the fear of burning your dwelling to the ground.
 Find a scrap plate, dish or pan that is NOT FLAMMABLE.
 That part in ‘caps’ is pretty important.
 I will not be held responsible for any structure fires in the name of 3D printing.
 Keep the heat and blower speed on the heat gun low and also keep the gun 6-8″ away from your 3D printed parts.

 Hot Water Bath Method

-The hot water bath method requires you to submerge the part into hot water until it becomes pliable.
-This is, in my opinion, the superior way to thermoform as opposed to the heat gun.
+The hot water bath method requires you to submerge the 3D part into boiling water until it becomes pliable.
+This is the superior way to Thermoform as opposed to the heat gun.
 This method allows the entire model to get to the same temperature all around.
 The water doesn’t need to be boiling, but it should be able to get around 200F/90c.

 After getting the water up to temperature, submerge your part until it becomes pliable.
 Remove the region from the water with some tongs and cool for a few seconds so you don’t burn your hands.
-Once it’s cool enough for you to safely touch, form it to your heart’s delight.
-If you didn’t get it correct the first time, toss it back in the water and it will go back to it’s original shape.
-Pretty handy huh?
+Once it’s cold enough for you to touch, form it to your heart’s delight safely.
+If you didn’t get it correct the first time, toss it back in the water, and it will go back to its original shape.
+Pretty handy, huh?

-The forearm gauntlet and bicep cuff that I print for the E-Nable 3D printed hands now print completely flat.
+The forearm gauntlet and bicep cuff I printed for the E-Nable hands are now printed entirely flat.
 This wasn’t always the case.
 Some models printed the forearm gauntlet vertically while some printed along the X or the Y-axis.
 The problem with this is that the holes for the wrist and elbow pins are set along a layer line.
 This makes the design prone to breaking and cracking.

 The old style gauntlets also suffer from being ill-fitting and less forgiving to flexion.
 Which are all terrible compromises for something that is worn on your arm.
 The Thermoformed gauntlets print faster than the old style because they require no support structure.
-This saves you money on printer operation AND on filament.
-The thermoformed gauntlets are also much stronger than the old style.
+This saves your money on 3D printer operation and the filament.
+The Thermoformed gauntlets are also much stronger than the old style.

 Instead of the pin holes being on a layer line, they go all the way through the layers.
 This reduces the possibility of cracking during use and improves flexion in the parts.
-Using the thermoform gauntlets also promotes a better fit to the recipient.
+Using the thermoform gauntlets also promotes a better fit for the recipient.

-If your measurements weren’t quite right, you now have the ability to quickly reheat the part and adjust it for a better fit.
+If your measurements weren’t quite right, you now can quickly reheat the part and adjust it for a better fit.
 You can use the thermoform principles in parts design.
-Was the design that you were originally working on too challenging to print?
+Was the design that you were initially working on too challenging to print?
 Try adjusting it for thermoform!

 The Draw Backs